-Change to course prefix and number List new course prefix and number Lecture/lab course combined must include "C" / lab course must include "L" Do any of the changes affect the AA focus?
-(If so, ☐ Yes a Change of Program proposal is also needed.) ⊠ No Provide justification for the proposed prerequisite(s).
-Change to course title List new course title Does the Course Title Change affect other courses?
-(Ex: If Guitar I becomes Intro to Guitar, should Guitar II become Guitar I?)
-Change of School, Division, or Department List new school, division, or department Change to course prerequisite(s) and minimum From: grade(s) (must include minimum grade if higher То: than a "D") Change to course co-requisites From: То: Provide justification for the proposed co- requisite(s).
-Is any co-requisite for this course listed as a co- Choose an item. requisite on its paired course?
+Change to course prefix and number List new course prefix and number

+Lecture/lab course combined must include "C" /

+lab course must include "L"

+Do any of the changes affect the AA focus?
+(If so, □ Yes

+a Change of Program proposal is also needed.)
+No No

+Provide justification for the proposed

+prerequisite(s).

+Change to course title List new course title

+Does the Course Title Change affect other

+courses?
+(Ex: If Guitar I becomes Intro to Guitar,

+should Guitar II become Guitar I?)

+Change of School, Division, or Department List new school, division, or department

+Change to course prerequisite(s) and minimum From:

+grade(s) (must include minimum grade if higher То:

+than a "D")

+Change to course co-requisites From:

+То:

+Provide justification for the proposed co- requisite(s).

+Is any co-requisite for this course listed as a co- Choose an item.

+requisite on its paired course?
 (Ex.
-CHM 2032 is a co-requisite for CHM 2032L, and CHM 2032L is a co-requisite for CHM 2032) List the co-requisite Change to course credits or clock hours From: То: Change to contact hours (faculty load) From: То: Are the Contact hours different from the То: Are the Contact hours different from the credit/lecture/lab hours? То: To: Choose an item. credit/lecture/lab hours?
+CHM 2032 is a co-requisite for CHM 2032L, and

+CHM 2032L is a co-requisite for CHM 2032) List the co-requisite

+Change to course credits or clock hours From:

+То:

+Change to contact hours (faculty load) From:

+То:

+Are the Contact hours different from the

+credit/lecture/lab hours?

+Change to grade mode Choose an item.

+Change to credit type Choose an item.